jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/hlsjs/design.md

 design idea is pretty simple :

    - main functionalities are splitted into several subsystems
+   - all subsytems are instantiated by Hls instance.
    - each subsystem heavily relies on events for internal/external communications.
+   - Events are handled using [browserified](http://browserify.org/) [EventEmitter](https://nodejs.org/api/events.html)

 ##code structure

+  - [src/errors.js][]
+    - definition of Hls.ErrorTypes and Hls.ErrorDetails
+  - [src/event-handler.js][]
+    - helper class simplifying Hls event handling, event error catching
+  - [src/events.js][]
+    - definition of Hls.Events
   - [src/hls.js][]
     - definition of Hls Class. instantiate all subcomponents.
+  - [src/index.js][]
+    - needed for ES6 export
-  - [src/events.js][]
+  - [src/controller/abr-controller.js][]
-    - definition of Hls.Events
+    - in charge of determining auto quality level.
-  - [src/errors.js][]
-    - definition of Hls.ErrorTypes and Hls.ErrorDetails
+    - auto quality switch algorithm is bitrate based : fragment loading bitrate is monitored and smoothed using 2 exponential weighted moving average (a fast one, to adapt quickly on bandwidth drop and a slow one, to avoid ramping up too quickly on bandwidth increase)
+    - in charge of **monitoring fragment loading speed** (by monitoring data received from FRAG_LOAD_PROGRESS event)
+     - "expected time of fragment load completion" is computed using "fragment loading instant bandwidth".
+     - this time is compared to the "expected time of buffer starvation".
+     - if we have less than 2 fragments buffered and if "expected time of fragment load completion" is bigger than "expected time of buffer starvation" and also bigger than duration needed to load fragment at next quality level (determined by auto quality switch algorithm), current fragment loading is aborted, stream-controller will **trigger an emergency switch down**.
-  - [src/controller/stream-controller.js][]
+  - [src/controller/audio-stream-controller.js][]
-    - stream controller actions are scheduled by a tick timer (invoked every 100ms) and actions are controlled by a state machine.
-    - stream controller is in charge of:
+    - audio stream controller is in charge of filling audio buffer in case alternate audio tracks are used
-      - **ensuring that buffer is filled as per defined quality selection logic**.
-    - if buffer is not filled up appropriately (i.e. as per defined maximum buffer size, or as per defined quality level), buffer controller will trigger the following actions:
+    - if buffer is not filled up appropriately (i.e. as per defined maximum buffer size, it will trigger the following actions:
-        - retrieve "not buffered" media position greater then current playback position. this is performed by comparing video.buffered and video.currentTime.
+        - retrieve "not buffered" media position greater then current playback position. this is performed by comparing audio sourcebuffer.buffered and media.currentTime.
-          - if there are holes in video.buffered, smaller than config.maxBufferHole, they will be ignored.
-        - retrieve URL of fragment matching with this media position, and appropriate quality level
+        - retrieve URL of fragment matching with this media position, and appropriate audio track
+        - trigger KEY_LOADING event (only if fragment is encrypted)
         - trigger FRAG_LOADING event
         - **trigger fragment demuxing** on FRAG_LOADED
-        - trigger BUFFER_RESET on MANIFEST_PARSED or startLoad()
         - trigger BUFFER_CODECS on FRAG_PARSING_INIT_SEGMENT
         - trigger BUFFER_APPENDING on FRAG_PARSING_DATA
-        - once FRAG_PARSED is received an all segments have been appended (BUFFER_APPENDED) then buffer controller will recheck whether it needs to buffer more data.
+        - once FRAG_PARSED is received an all segments have been appended (BUFFER_APPENDED) then audio stream controller will recheck whether it needs to buffer more data.
-      - **monitor current playback quality level** (buffer controller maintains a map between media position and quality level)
-      - **monitor playback progress** : if playhead is not moving anymore although it should (video metadata is known and video is not ended, nor paused, nor in seeking state) and if we have less than 400ms buffered upfront, and if there is a new buffer range available upfront, less than config.maxSeekHole from currentTime, then hls.js will **jump over the buffer hole** and seek to the beginning of this new buffered range, to "unstuck" the playback.
-      400 ms is a "magic number" that has been set to overcome browsers not always stopping playback at the exact end of a buffered range. these holes in media buffered are often encountered on stream discontinuity or on quality level switch. holes could be "large" especially if fragments are not starting with a keyframe.
+  - [src/controller/audio-track-controller.js][]
+    - audio track controller is handling alternate audio track set/get ((re)loading tracks/switching)
   - [src/controller/buffer-controller.js][]
     - in charge of:
         - resetting media buffer upon BUFFER_RESET event reception